 The University of St Andrews is committed to attracting the very best students regardless of their financial circumstances.
 We offer a large number of bursaries and scholarships to undergraduate students, and there are also a number of external grants offered from outside the University.

-Below is a list of bursaries and scholarships that may be available to you as a Scottish-domiciled student.
+See a list of bursaries and scholarships that may be available to you as a Scottish-domiciled student.

 You are eligible to apply for student loans, which are the main source of governmental support towards living costs.
 The level of entitlement depends on family income.